 - Come in for acupuncture.
 Acupuncture has proved useful in controlling morning sickness in clinical trials such as this one.
 The point we use, P6, is a gentle, safe, well tested, natural way of addressing this annoying symptom.

 - Morning sickness seems to get worse in response to changes in blood sugar so eating small, regular meals throughout the day can be really helpful.
-When I was pregnant with Emma, I never went anywhere without a small pack of crackers in my bag so that I could nibble on them when I started to get queasy.
+When I was pregnant, I never went anywhere without a small pack of crackers in my bag so that I could nibble on them when I started to get queasy.

 - Some of our patients swear by a slice of dry toast before they get out of bed in the morning.
-However pregnant women are very idiosyncratic and some feel better if they drink lemon and hot water, or mint tea or ginger tea.
+However, every pregnancy is different; some feel better if they drink lemon and hot water, or mint tea or ginger tea.